kyma-project/kyma/components/helm-broker/docs/proposals/addon-git-support.md

 ## Accepted solution

 You can specify Git repositories by adding the special `git::` prefix to the URL address.
 After this prefix, you can provide any valid Git URL with one of the protocols supported by Git.
 This solution is inspired by the [Terraform implementation](https://www.terraform.io/docs/modules/sources.html#github).
-Using the [hashicorp go-getter](https://github.com/hashicorp/go-getter) allows us to easily add new supported protocols such as Mercurial, S3, GCS etc.
+Using the [hashicorp go-getter](https://github.com/hashicorp/go-getter) allows us to easily add new supported protocols, such as Mercurial, S3, GCS, etc.

 ```yaml
 apiVersion: addons.kyma-project.io/v1alpha1